sebastianvelo/filmaholiks-frontend/README.md

-# IFDb
+# Filmaholiks

-_In IFDB, you can search for your favorite movies and TV Shows!._
+_In Filmaholiks, you can search for your favorite movies and TV Shows!._

 ## :link:
 https://internetfilmdb.web.app/#/show